CumulusNetworks/config-backup-upgrade-helper/README.md

 from Cumulus Linux 2.5 to Cumulus Linux 3.0.

-The playbook copies and executes the config_file_changes script with the --backup option to create a backup archive, then retrieves that archive as a starting
+The playbook copies and executes the config_file_changes script with the --backup option to create a backup archive, then retrieves that archive back to the ansible host as a starting place to plan a migration of config files to 3.0.

 # Usage: Ansible Playbook CL_2.x_backup_archive.yml